Canadian broadcaster Bell to launch service to rival Netflix, Shomi

 The service will be available to all broadcast and cable television subscribers in Canada, pending agreements with participating providers.
 The service will be offered over set-top box, as well as via mobile apps, the Internet, and other platforms like game consoles and Smart TVs.

-Bell's telecommunications rivals Rogers Communications Inc (RCIb.TO) and Shaw Communications Inc (SJRb.TO) announced plans in August to jointly launch a streaming service dubbed Shomi.
+Bell's telecommunications rivals Rogers Communications Inc and Shaw Communications Inc announced plans in August to jointly launch a streaming service dubbed Shomi.

 Shomi will be available starting in the first week of November for C$8.99 per month.
 The Netflix offering in Canada starts at a price of C$7.99 a month.